codehearts/shpy/README.md

 Function | Description
 ---|---
-`createSpy SPY`                 | Create a new spy, or reset an existing spy `createSpy -r RETURN_VAL SPY`   | Sets the return value of the spy when invoked<br>Can be passed multiple times to set a return value sequence<br>Once the sequence finishes, the last value is always returned
+`createSpy name`                | Create a new spy, or reset an existing spy `createSpy -r status name`      | Sets the status code returned when the spy is invoked<br>Can be passed multiple times to set a return value sequence<br>Once the sequence finishes, the last value is always returned
-`createSpy -o OUTPUT SPY`       | Sets output via standard output when the spy is invoked<br>Can be passed multiple times to set an output sequence<br>Once the sequence finishes, the last value is always output<br>When used with `-e`, standard out is written to first
+`createSpy -o output name`      | Sets output sent to stdout when the spy is invoked<br>Can be passed multiple times to set an output sequence<br>Once the sequence finishes, the last value is always output<br>When used with `-e`, standard out is written to first
-`createSpy -e OUTPUT SPY`       | Sets output via standard error when the spy is invoked<br>Can be passed multiple times to set an error output sequence<br>Once the sequence finishes, the last value is always output<br>When used with `-o`, standard out is written to first
+`createSpy -e output name`      | Sets output sent to stderr when the spy is invoked<br>Can be passed multiple times to set an error output sequence<br>Once the sequence finishes, the last value is always output<br>When used with `-o`, standard out is written to first
-`createStub SPY`                | Alias for `createSpy` `getSpyCallCount SPY`           | Outputs the number of invocations of a spy `wasSpyCalledWith SPY [ARG]...` | Verify a spy was called with the given arguments on its first invocation `getArgsForCall SPY NUM`        | Outputs the arguments from an invocation of a spy (first call is 1)<br>Single-word arguments are always listed without quotes<br>Multi-word arguments are always listed with double-quotes
+`createStub name`               | Alias for `createSpy` `getSpyCallCount SPY`           | Outputs the number of invocations of a spy `wasSpyCalledWith SPY [ARG]...` | Verify a spy was called with the given arguments on its first invocation `getArgsForCall SPY NUM`        | Outputs the arguments from an invocation of a spy (first call is 1)<br>Single-word arguments are always listed without quotes<br>Multi-word arguments are always listed with double-quotes